jones3kd/CODE2040-Challanges/README.md

 -------------------
 Python: Fully implemented and complete!
 Python was a breeze and only took a few hours to learn about APIs and install the libraries and look up how to HTTP Post etc. Ah I do love Python. <3

 JavaScript: I started working on the challenge in JavaScript for some extra practice.
 So far I've created the code for the registration and getting the token.
-Although I haven't completed all theh stages yet in JavaScript I figured it would be better to show my progress.
+Although I haven't completed all the stages yet in JavaScript but I figured it would be better to show my progress.

 Java: I also started working on the challenge in Java.
 So far I set up the registration and getting the token.